edorejel/code-based-games/GTAOnline/0_GTAOnline_Defense_Research_Weapons_Dev/Missile_Systems/Missile_Types/old_missile_types.md

 - these missiles can pursue a target for a greater distance when the homing variant is fired at a target
 - these missiles shall have the homing ability of the Ruinder 2000 missiles

-#### anti-gravity missiles

-- __disclaimer:__ there is no gravity in GTAOnline, but the game is a real-life simulation, so the force of gravity as well as other scientific forces in nature are assumed to exists
-- homing enabled
-- if you get hit with these, your gravity (in the game) is affected
-- if you are grounded, AND you are hit with an anti-gravity missile, the target just flies straight into the air
-- if you are in the air, AND you are hit with an anti-gravity missile, the target just flies straight down into the ground
-- the effects of the anti-gravity missiles shall last a few seconds of in-game time, then the target's gravity will return to normal in-game gravity
-- these missiles shall have the homing ability of the Ruiner 2000 missiles

-#### magnetic missile
-- missile shoots a magnetic force
-- once magnetic force hits target, magnetic force is transfered to target
-- target becomes a magnet for a brief period of time
-- the attractant force of a magnet can be shot via missile
-- the repellent force of a magnet can be shot via missile

-#### missile cluster bomb
-- shoot a missile at a target, missile explodes before hitting target
-- upon exploding, cluster bombs are released over a radius